 Indoor Furniture

-Like many other manufactured goods, sales on indoor furniture are dependent on the release of new pieces: when a showroom needs to make room for next season’s stock, they put the older stuff on sale.
-New furniture designs tend to be released in spring and fall, which means the best sales happen at the end of the winter and summer seasons.
+Like many other manufactured goods, sales on indoor furniture are generally dependent on the release of new pieces: When a showroom needs to make room for next season’s stock, they typically put the older stuff on sale.
+New furniture designs tend to be released in spring and fall, which means the best sales generally happen at the end of the winter and during the summer.

-So for indoor furnishings like beds and couches, shopping at your local furniture stores in January/February and July/August and paying special attention to any seasonal or holiday-related sales may offer decent savings on the cost.
+So for indoor furnishings like beds and couches, shopping at your local furniture stores in January/February and July/August and paying special attention to any seasonal or holiday sales like Black Friday may offer decent savings on the cost.

 Outdoor Furniture

 Outdoor furniture, on the other hand, tends to be released in the late winter and spring between February and April.
-Shoppers might consider the earlier part of that range the best time of year to buy furniture for outdoor spaces in plenty of time for the long, sunny days of summer.
+That may seem like the best time of year to buy furniture for outdoor spaces, since there’s plenty of new stock and plenty of time before the long, sunny days of summer.

-However, furniture shops also generally want to have that stock off their floor by August, which means there are usually some great outdoor furniture sales to shop over the summer and particularly towards early fall.
+However, furniture shops also generally want to have that stock off their floor by August, which means there are usually some great outdoor furniture sales to shop over the summer and particularly in August and towards early fall.

 Custom Furniture